• Skip to primary navigation

 Why You'll Love This Badam Halwa

-• Is simple to prepare and requires minimal ingredients.
+• It is simple to prepare and requires minimal ingredients.

 • This recipe requires very little effort.

-• It is a gluten-free dessert and can easily be tweaked to made vegan and keto
+• It is a gluten-free dessert and can easily be tweaked to make vegan and keto.

 Ingredients to Make Badam Halwa